Alvsch/steel-plugin/README.md

 # Steel Plugin

- - [ ] Scheduler - Roblox's task library + RunService
+- [ ] Scheduler - Roblox task library + RunService integration
- - [ ] Trove - object tracker and cleanup
- - [x] Signal - fire and forget messages
+- [x] Signal - fire-and-forget messages
- - [ ] Function - request and response
+- [x] Function - request/response calls
 - [ ] Permission table
- - [ ] DataStore - persistent database
+- [x] DataStore - persistent storage
- - [ ] Require - custom module requiring
+- [x] Require - custom module requiring

- - [ ] Config - plugin configuration
+## How It Works

+Steel Plugin scans a folder for plugin directories with a valid `config.toml`, checks their API and dependency versions, builds the Lua file table, compiles `init.lua`, and then calls each plugin's `on_enable` and `on_disable` hooks during startup and shutdown.

-## Permissions
+## Making A Plugin
- - Allow TCP
- - Allow UDP
- - fs r/w
- - Request Signal/Function from other plugin

-## Dependencies/Soft Dependencies
- - Namespace - plugin name/function name
- - Register/Get - function namespace
+Create a new folder with a `config.toml` and an `init.lua`.
+The config defines the plugin name, version, API version, authors, optional exports, and optional dependencies.
+Your `init.lua` should return a `Plugin` table with `on_enable` and `on_disable` functions.
+You can add extra `.lua` or `.luau` files alongside it and require them from the plugin.